bricewge/agent/docs/sources/flow/reference/components/discovery.consulagent.md

 ## Compatible components

-`discovery.consulagent` exports data that can be consumed by the following components:
+`discovery.consulagent` exports can be consumed by the following components:

 - Components that accept [Targets]({{< relref "../compatibility" >}})